nlpsandbox/notebooks/README.md

 ## Configuring the CI/CD workflow

-The [CI/CD workflow] of this repository performs the following actions:

-- Generate HTML notebooks from R notebooks and publishes them to GitHub Pages.
-- Build the Docker image [nlpsandbox/notebooks] and push it to Docker Hub.
+The [CI/CD workflow] of this repository builds the Docker image [nlpsandbox/notebooks] and pushes it to Docker Hub.

-If you decid to use this repository as a GitHub template, you will need to update the environment variables defined at the top of the [CI/CD workflow].
+If you decide to use this repository as a GitHub template, you will need to update the environment variables defined at the top of the [CI/CD workflow].
 You also need to create the following [GitHub Secrets].

-- `RSTUDIO_PASSWORD`: "changeme"
 - `DOCKERHUB_USERNAME`: Your Docker Hub username.
 - `DOCKERHUB_TOKEN`: A personal access token (PAT) that has the permissions to push the image.